Apple A10

 The Apple A10 Fusion is a 64-bit ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, and manufactured by TSMC.
 It first appeared in the iPhone 7 and 7 Plus which were introduced on September 7, 2016, and is also used in the seventh generation iPod Touch and the sixth and seventh generation iPad.
-The A10 is the first Apple-designed quad-core SoC, with two high-performance cores and two energy-efficient cores.
+The A10 is the first Apple-designed silicon to feature a quad-core central processing unit (CPU), and also the first to support heterogeneous computing via using two types of CPU cores based on different microarchitectures.
+They are referred to as high-performance and the energy-efficiency cores, with a pair of each type of core.
 Apple states that it has 40% greater CPU performance and 50% greater graphics performance compared to its predecessor, the Apple A9.
 The Apple T2 chip is based on the A10.
 On May 10, 2022, the 7th generation iPod Touch was discontinued, ending production of A10 Fusion chips.

-The latest software updates for the iPhone 7 & 7 Plus including the iPod Touch 7th generation variants systems using this chip are iOS 15.8.5, released on March 31, 2025, as they were discontinued with the release of iOS 16 in 2022.
+iOS 15, released in 2021, was the last major software update for the iPhone 7/7 Plus and the iPod Touch (7th generation). iPadOS 18, released in 2024, was the last major software update for the iPad (7th generation), while iPadOS 17, released in 2023, was the last major software update for the iPad (6th generation).